openai/neural-mmo/README.rst

 |train|

-This training curve was produced using the (beta) logging library.
+This smoothed training curve was produced using the (beta) logging library.
 The baseline model gets to >28 average lifetime after training for several days on 12 cores.
 Once you are satisfied, enable testing flags and run with rendering enabled to view learned policies.
-Learning not to run into lava is a good sanity check.
+As a sanity check, agents typically learn not to run into lava first, as indicated by the steep initial learning curve slope.

 The IO API
 ----------